-If you’re a foreigner residing in Spain, you can apply for a Spanish passport if you acquire Spanish citizenship.
-This will entitle you to certain additional benefits such as being able to travel around the world as an EU citizen.
+If you’re a foreigner residing in Spain, you can get a Spanish passport if you’re a citizen.
+This entitles you to additional benefits, such as being able to travel around the world as an EU citizen.
 Here’s a guide to the Spanish passport application process.

 Welcome to Spain.
 Should you wish to stay here you might consider arranging citizenship.
-Once you have done this you may also be entitled to a Spanish passport, enabling you to travel the EU whether this is for business or pleasure.
+Once you do this, you may also be entitled to a Spanish passport, enabling you to travel the EU whether this is for business or pleasure.
 This guide will look at:

 - Spanish passport benefits

 - How to apply for a Spanish passport